 Can I cancel my reservation?

 Facilitron allows renters to request to cancel or suspend a reservation.
-Any cancel or suspend request is first subject to the policies of the specific public space owner organization (such as a school district) where the reservation was placed.
+Cancellation or suspend requests may be subject to the policies of the specific public space owner organization (such as a school district) where the reservation was placed.

 Canceling a reservation loses priority status and requires a new application to reinstate.